 This course prepares senior electrical engineering students for their capstone degree project.
 In this course, students begin working on their capstone degree project by studying the engineering design process and learning about professional topics related to the engineering industry.
 Topics in the engineering design process include customer needs identification, project concept generation and selection, engineering specifications, costs and project planning.
 Professional topics include communication, teamwork, ethics, safety, sustainability, globalization and engineering economics.
 Students work in a team to develop a project topic, specifications and a project plan, perform background research necessary to fully understand the project and the problem solving approach.
 Students are evaluated on their proposal report and presentation skills, as well as their ability to function as a team.
 Prerequisites and Corequisites: Seven semester standing.
+Prerequisite One semester prior to ELE409

-ELE409 - DEGREE PROJECT - 3 credits
+ELE409 - EE CAPSTONE DEGREE PROJECT - 3 credits

 This project is a capstone project for students enrolled in electrical engineering program.
 The project should demonstrate applications of the knowledge and technical skills gained throughout the curriculum.
 Students are required to submit a synopsis of the project in the beginning of the semester that must be approved by the department chair.
 At the end of the semester students must submit a complete project report and present a seminar.
-Prerequisites: final semester status, ELE401, ELE330, ELE450, ELE451, EGR380.
+Prerequisites: final semester status, ELE401, ELE330, ELE330L, ELE450, ELE450L, ELE451, ELE451L, EGR380.

-ELE450 - DATA ACQUISITION AND APPLIED CONTROL SYSTEM DESIGN

-- 3 credits; 2 credits lecture and 1 credit lab/3 contact lab hours
+ELE450 - DATA ACQUISITION AND APPLIED CONTROL SYSTEM DESIGN - 3 credits; 2 credits lecture and 1 credit lab/3 contact lab hours

-128 This course covers electronic instrumentation based on IEEE 499 standard for General Purpose Interface Bus for the purpose of data acquisition and the presentation.
-LabView and other software tools will be used to implement the control panel and functions of electronic instruments.

-Applied control system designs using the measurements for real processes will be studied.
-Prerequisites: ELE326, ELE350
+This course covers electronic instrumentation for the purpose of data acquisition and control.
+Matlab/Simulink and relevant hardware interface tools will be used to implement the control panel and functions of electronic instruments.
+Applied control system designs using the measurements for real-time processes will be studied.
+Prerequisites: ELE326, ELE326L, ELE350, ELE350L

-ELE451 - POWER ELECTRONICS - 2 credits, 1 credits lecture and 1 credit lab/3 contact lab hours Course examines the application of solid-state electronic devices for electric energy conversion and control.
+ELE451 - POWER ELECTRONICS - 2 credits; 1 credit lecture, 1 credit lab-3 contact lab hours

+Course examines the application of solid-state electronic devices for electric energy conversion and control.
 Topics include modeling, analysis and control techniques; power circuits design, AC to DC rectifiers; DC to AC inverters; DC to DC and AC to AC converters.
-Prerequisite: ELE220
+Prerequisite: ELE220, ELE220L